RaeesaParker/pathFinder/README.md

 ## About PathFinder

 PathFinder is an intelligent career guidance application that helps students and graduates discover personalised career opportunities based on their academic background, interests, and goals.
-Using advanced AI, the platform analyses user input to generate tailored career insights, transferable skills identification, and actionable next steps.
+Using AI, the platform analyses user input to generate tailored career insights, transferable skills identification, and actionable next steps.

 ### What It Does